LeoPazEs/dotfiles/README.md

 # dotfiles
 Symlink the folders into ~/.config
+!!!
+REMEMBER TO CHECK THE DOC FROM THE PACKAGES AND ARCH !!!

 ## Kitty
 If on ubuntu use blur my shell to blur kitty